dtbootcamp/web/zz_notes/slides-notes.md

   - Re-introduce it later to show practical applications, for example how you can adjust your CSS styles on the fly.
   - Show the javascript console during the intro to JS days.
 - we should talk about or at least mention responsive design.
+- mention Forms in HTML?
+(HTML & CSS has a good overview on chapter 7)

 ## Day 01: